 The nose cone of the rocket was dismantled into two pieces that landed back on the surface of the Earth.

-It is interesting to know that this time SpaceX got 60 Starlink Satellites for the payload.
+It is interesting to know that SpaceX got 60 Starlink Satellites for the payload this time.
 And this payload is protected by the two fairings measuring 43 feet each.

 The view that the video provides is amazing and it makes one wonder about the velocity and pressure that are exerted by Falcon 9.
-The video also gives a wider view of the space from the point of view of the rocket.
+The video also gives a wider view of the space from the rocket’s point of view.
 It is worth checking out for our experience.